 - a.
 Motion 1 Constitution changes (Appendix 3)

 - b.
 Motion 2 New guidance on decision-making process for SPANC bids (Appendix 4)

+- i.
+Amendments (Appendix 5)

 - c.
-Motion 3 Trustee term and appointments (Appendix 5)
+Motion 3 Trustee term and appointments (Appendix 6)

 - d.
-Motion 4 Reserves policy (Appendix 6)
+Motion 4 Reserves policy (Appendix 7)

 - e.
-Motion 5 Focus on visual journalism (Appendix 7)
+Motion 5 Focus on visual journalism (Appendix 8)

-- 5. Lifetime memberships (Appendix 8)
+- 5. Lifetime memberships (Appendix 9)

 - 6. Elections

 - a.
 Election of the Chair

 - b.
 Election of the Training & Opportunities Officer

 - c.
 Election of the Conference & Events Officer

 - d.
 Election of the Communications Officer

 - e.
 Election of the Sponsorship Officer

 - f.
 Election of the Membership Officer

-- 7. Any Other Business
+7. Any Other Business

 - a.
-Reminder of further upcoming elected positions

-- 8. Adjournment
+Reminder of further upcoming elected positions - 8.
+Adjournment